Best Reflective Gear for Running in the Dark

 Reflective running socks: Swiftwick ASPIRE Four - Lightweight Quarter Crew Socks

-Rear light: Nathan HyperBrite Orb Strobe
+Rear Light: Nathan HyperBrite Mini Light

 How we tested

 Naturally, we tested our reflective running gear in the dark hours on both early morning runs and after-work runs in the evening.
+Our team of runners has been testing reflective gear in the fall, winter, and spring for two years in locations from Colorado to New England to the Pacific Northwest.

 But beyond simply testing for visibility, we also wanted to ensure the products were comfortable and functional.
 It’s great to be visible, but if the reflective running gear you purchase isn’t comfortable or of good quality, you likely either won’t want to wear it, or it won’t last long enough to be worth the cost.